amansharma11981/Profile-Card/README.md

 # Profile-Card
-practicing HTML and CSS understand better
+practicing HTML and CSS to understand better